Dmytry/cursed_int/README.md

 For signed numbers, to the contrary, with the signed overflow leading to *undefined behavior* by the standard, the standard effectively prohibits after-the-fact detection of overflow.
 The code has to adopt an inverse approach - it has to prevent signed overflow ahead of time, being careful that the calculations which predict the overflow do not themselves overflow.
 (Prevention of overflow in a multiply is almost comically cumbersome)

-Murphy's law being in effect, the optimizer that is smart enough to remove security checks because it's UB, is nowhere near smart enough to replace overflow prevention with less costly overflow detection.
+Murphy's law being in effect, the optimizer that is smart enough to remove security checks because of some UB, is nowhere near smart enough to replace overflow prevention with less costly overflow detection.

 This makes signed overflow rather unique comparing to other undefined behaviors in the standard.
 Other undefined behaviors do not significantly interfere with mitigation of the corresponding logic bugs.
 But signed overflow being undefined does: the typical pattern for preventing overflow-related logic bugs is to verify the result, which requires well defined behavior.